Damage mitigation permits

 - one year in all other cases.

-The purpose of a property management plan is to provide an accredited wildlife management framework which accommodates land management activities, while protecting and conserving wildlife, and operates as an ‘approved property management plan’ as defined in the Nature Conservation (Administration) Regulation 2006.
+The purpose of a property management plan is to provide an accredited wildlife management framework which accommodates land management activities, while protecting and conserving wildlife, and operates as an ‘approved property management plan’ as defined in the Nature Conservation (Animals) Regulation 2020.

 The department offers a service to guide applicants through the assessment process.
 The service includes meeting with a departmental project manager to discuss the information that must be provided with your application.